CJduncan/DepictJS/README.md

 ## ⚙️ Configuration

-You can customize the behavior of UI Flow Generator by modifying the following files:
+You can customize the behavior of DepictJS by modifying the following files:

 - `src/config/fileTypes.js`: Add or remove file extensions to be included in the analysis.
 - `src/config/ignoreList.js`: Specify directories or files to be excluded from the analysis.